ebold/esp32/hello_world/README.md

 Import this example as a new project.
 Build and run this demo.
 Follow the configure and build instructions from the ESP-IDF [Get started](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html) guide.

+Tested with following ESP32 boards:
+* ESP32-WROOM-32D (with internal Wifi antenna)
+* ESP32-WROOM-32U (with external 2.4GHz antenna)

+External SSD1306 display is used together with both boards.

 ## 2. Example folder contents

 The project **hello_world** contains one source file in C language [hello_world_main.c](main/hello_world_main.c).
 The file is located in folder [main](main).

 ESP-IDF projects are built using CMake.
 The project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).

 Below is short explanation of remaining files in the project folder.